anshumanbora/Tracker-Extension/README.md

 2. url of the current page.
 3. url of the page the user is navigating to from the current page.
 4. Text content if user has copied any content.
-5. Content of user's seach query.
+5. Content of user's search query.
 6. Scroll activity of the user for a page.
 7. Favorite questions of the user.